Cloud Service >> Knowledgebase >> Load Balancer >> How Load Balancer Works in Kubernetes?

 3. Load Balancer Service

-This service type provisions an external load balancer in the cloud provider's infrastructure.
+This service type provisions an external load balancer in the cloud infrastructure.
 Thereby distributing incoming traffic across the service's pods.

 Integration with Cloud Providers